DhyanMPatel/Js-Vnnovate/JavaScript/18_Document & Resource Load/Resource loading.md

 # Resource Loading

-- Browser allow us to Track loading of External Resources like `Iframes`, `Scripts`, `Images` and so on.
+- Browser allow us to Track loading of External Resources like `Scripts`, `Images` and so on.
+Exception is `Iframe` that have only `onload` event
 - There are two events for it:

   - `onload` – successful load,